jjenksNC/wordpress-pwa-optimization/README.md

 #### Advantage 1: platform independent

 The WPO plugins are not like most other WordPress plugins.
 The plugins are purely focused on optimization technologies instead of controlling / modifying WordPress.
-This makes the the underlaying optimization technologies platform independent.
+This makes the underlaying optimization technologies platform independent.
 The same technologies and configuration can be used on Magento, a Microsoft .NET CMS or a Node.js based CMS.

 #### Advantage 2: saving time